medialab/artoo/save.md

 If your browser warns you about the webpage trying to download several items, just tell him it's gonna be ok and you should not be bothered again.

 **Note**: every methods below can take the same parameters object as `artoo.save`.
-It's just that they are not documented each time.
+They are just not documented each time.

 ---